-First class materials: \$65 materials lab fee payable to instructor at first class meeting includes one package of Precious Metal Clay and two faceted lab grown gemstones.
-Syringe, paste, and paper clay are also available for use and a loaner tool kit is provided.
+First class materials: \$65 lab fee payable to instructor at first class meeting includes one package of Precious Metal Clay and a faceted lab grown gemstone.
+Syringe, paste, and paper clay are also available for use and a loaner kit is provided.
 Additional supplies may be purchased as desired.
-Bring sack lunch, water, and eye magnification.
+Bring sack lunch, water and eye magnification.

-Instructor: Delia Marsellos-Traister
+Instructor: Delia Marsellos-Traister XIWL3018

-XIWL3018